Newport Cliff Walk

 Entrance to the Cliff Walk is free.
 The trail is open daily from sunrise to sunset.
 In the inclement weather water, snow, and ice on the trail can make conditions slippery/treacherous.

-CLIFF WALK POINTS OF ACCESS
+NEWPORT RHODE ISLAND CLIFF WALK ENTRY POINTS

 The trail can be trekked in either direction.
 Most walkers begin the route at the west end of Easton Beach by Memorial Avenue (restrooms, parking, and paved trail).
 There are alternate entrance points at Narragansett Avenue, Webster Street, Sheppard Avenue, Ruggles Avenue, Marine Avenue, Ledge Road, and Bellevue Avenue at the east end of Bailey's Beach.

-PARKING & TROLLEY
+NEWPORT CLIFF WALK PARKING & TROLLEY

 Memorial Boulevard at Easton’s Beach: From May 1 – October 31st metered daily parking is in effect from 9am until 9pm.
 Cost is $2 per hour.
 From November 1 – April 30th there is no fee for parking at the meters, but there is a 3 hour limit until 6 pm daily.